6mile/DevSecOps-Playbook/README.md

 <h2 id="compliance">Compliance - Security Framework Reference Material</h2>

-Because this is meant to be a manifesto about how to do DevSecOps, we have to be cognizant that there are three groups of people that this affects: Developers, Operations and InfoSec.
-Historically, there are many compliance frameworks that address the InfoSec community and to a lessor extent Operations teams.
+Because this is meant to be a manifesto about how to do DevSecOps, we have to be cognizant that there are three groups of people that this effects: Developers, Operations and InfoSec.
+Historically, there are many compliance frameworks that address the InfoSec community and to a lesser extent Operations teams.
 But software development was never mentioned until only recently.
 Understanding this, I wanted to note there are only really 3 frameworks that address the software development part of DevSecOps:

 * NIST 800 SA 10, 11, 15, 16 and 17
 * CIS Section 16